-a.
-Landmarks - Satisfy one or more of the below criteria of significance, in addition to retaining sufficient integrity.
-In evaluating integrity, the authenticity of the resource's physical identity shall be established by evidence of lack of deterioration and significant survival of the characteristics that existed during its period of significance.
-This shall be evaluated with regard to the retention of location, design, setting, materials, workmanship, feeling, and association, consistent with applicable National Register of Historic Places Bulletins for evaluating historic properties.

-- (1) It is associated with events that have made a significant contribution to the broad patterns of Ventura County history; - (2) It is associated with the lives of significant persons in Ventura County's past; - (3) It embodies the distinctive characteristics of a type, period, or method of construction, or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components may lack individual distinction; - (4) It has yielded, or may be likely to yield, information important in history or prehistory. - b.
+- a.
+Landmarks Satisfy one or more of the below criteria of significance, in addition to retaining sufficient integrity.
+In evaluating integrity, the authenticity of the resource's physical identity shall be established by evidence of lack of deterioration and significant survival of the characteristics that existed during its period of importance.
+This shall be evaluated with regard to the retention of location, design, setting, materials, workmanship, feeling, and association, consistent with applicable National Register of Historic Places Bulletins for evaluating historic properties. - (1) It is associated with events that have made a significant contribution to the broad patterns of Ventura County history; - (2) It is associated with the lives of significant persons in Ventura County's past; - (3) It embodies the distinctive characteristics of a type, period, or method of construction, or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components may lack individual distinction; - (4) It has yielded, or may be likely to yield, information important in history or prehistory. - b.
 Sites of Merit Satisfy all of the following criteria: - (1) Sites of historical, architectural, community, or aesthetic merit which have not been designated as Landmarks or Points of Interest, but which are deserving of special recognition; - (2) Board of Supervisors approved surveyed sites with a National Register status code of 1 through 5; and - (3) Retain sufficient integrity as described in Sec.
 1367(a). - c.
-Points of Interest Satisfy one of the following criteria: - (1) The site of a building, structure or object that no longer exists, but was associated with historic events, important persons, or embodied a distinctive character or architectural style; or - (2) A site that has historical significance, but has been altered to the extent that the integrity of the original workmanship, materials, or style has been substantially compromised; or - (3) The site of a historic event which has no distinguishable characteristics other than that a historic event occurred at that site, and the site is not of sufficient historical significance to justify the establishment of a Landmark. - d.
-Districts Satisfy all of the following criteria: - (1) Possesses a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically or aesthetically by plan or physical development;

-- (2) Has precisely mapped and defined boundaries based upon a shared relationship among the properties constituting the District; - (3) Has at least one of the criteria for significance of Sec.
+Points of Interest Satisfy one of the following criteria:

+- (1) The site of a building, structure or object that no longer exists, but was associated with historic events, important persons, or embodied a distinctive character or architectural style; or - (2) A site that has historical significance, but has been altered to the extent that the integrity of the original workmanship, materials, or style has been substantially compromised; or - (3) The site of a historic event which has no distinguishable characteristics other than that a historic event occurred at that site, and the site is not of sufficient historical significance to justify the establishment of a Landmark. - d.
+Districts Satisfy all of the following criteria: - (1) Possesses a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically or aesthetically by plan or physical development; - (2) Has precisely mapped and defined exterior boundaries, which requires a description of what lies immediately on the edge of the district to allow rational exclusion of adjoining areas; - (3) Has at least one of the criteria for significance of Sec.
 1367(a); and - (4) Retains sufficient integrity as described in Sec.
 1367(a).